Christopher Mills BL

 Provided

-Chris has a practice focusing on civil, commercial and administrative law, and has appeared in the High Court, including the Commercial, Chancery, Non-Jury and Judicial Review, and Commercial Planning and Environment Lists of the High Court.
+Chris has a practice focusing on civil, commercial and administrative law, and has appeared in the High Court and Court of Appeal, as well as in domestic arbitrations.
 He regularly undertakes advisory work for clients, including for national and international insurers, and the State.

 After completing degrees from Trinity College Dublin (LLB – first class honours), Oxford University (BCL – distinction), and the King’s Inns (BL – merit), Chris spent a number of years working for the Central Bank of Ireland in financial regulation and resolution, and for the European Banking Authority in London on resolution and Brexit-related issues.
 Joining the Bar in 2018, Chris devilled for Caren Geoghegan BL (Civil/Commercial), and then Stephen Dowling SC (Civil/Commercial) and Patricia Brazil BL (Judicial Review/Immigration & Asylum/Human Rights).